Skip to content

 For more on how we obtain these figures, see our Transparency & Methodology Page.

-- Diesel had a bigger adjustment with 500 ppm increasing by R7.33 per litre and 50 ppm increasing by R7.47 per litre (wholesale price)
+• Diesel had a bigger adjustment with both grades increasing by R5.27 per litre (wholesale price)

-The Government reduced the fuel levy by R3 per litre as a temporary measure in order to offset some of the increase in actual fuel costs incurred from the higher oil price and weaker exchange rate.
+The Government kept the reduced fuel levy at R3 per litre lower for now as a temporary measure in order to offset some of the increase in actual fuel costs incurred from the higher oil price and weaker exchange rate.

 Refer to our Home page to stay up to date with the current prices and latest expected adjustments for next month.